 Water Recovery Economics

-In the Pilbara (Western Australia), water costs $1.50-3.00/m³ due to desalination requirements.
+In the Pilbara (Western Australia), water costs $1.50-3.00/m³ due to desalination.
 A 30 Mtpa iron ore operation there spends $15-25M/year on water.
-Improving recovery from 70% to 90% with PAM saves $6-10M/year — making PAM one of the highest-ROI investments in the entire processing plant.
+Improving recovery from 70% to 90% with PAM saves $6-10M/year.
+One of our customers there told me the PAM program paid for itself in the first 6 weeks.
+It's one of the highest-ROI investments in the entire processing plant.

 Need PAM for iron ore tailings?